-Jacob is a Lecturer in English.
+Jacob is a Lecturer in English, and Deputy Co-Director of the Centre for Philosophy and Critical Thought (CPCT).
 He started teaching at Goldsmiths in 2016, and completed an AHRC funded PhD in English at Queen Mary, University of London in 2017, on poetry and philosophy.
 His teaching and research cover issues in modernity, poetry and poetics, and philosophical aesthetics, ranging from the Romantic era to the contemporary.

 - PhD English, Queen Mary, University of London 2017

 - MA Literary Studies, Goldsmiths, University of London 2011

 - BA English and History (Joint hons.), University of Birmingham 2010

 Jacob's research investigates connections between literature, criticism, and history, drawing on philosophical, historical, and political contexts to read modern poetry.
 His first monograph reads Paul Celan's late poetry in this manner, situating his work from late 1960s Paris in a constellation of thinkers on the question of form in philosophy and literature: Immanuel Kant, Theodor Adorno, and Maurice Blanchot.
 Further work on these issues has read Blanchot's post-Kantianism through Wordsworth; George Oppen's politics of 'common sense'; and Celan as a figure of elegy and as a reader of the cinema.
 This research is interested in tracing modernity's developing theories of criticism, interpretation, and reading through poetry, and in particular in understanding the conditions of reading and criticism.

 Jacob's current research considers the roots of contemporary intermedial poetics in modern experimental poetry traditions, touching on visual art, the moving image, and sound as contexts for both writing and reading poetry.

 Reading at the limits of poetic form: Adorno, Blanchot, Celan